shuup/shuup/doc/ref/campaigns.rst

 Campaigns
 ---------

-The Shuup base installation comes with :ref:`catalog-campaigns` and :ref:`basket-campaigns` which are polymorphic models.
+The Shuup base installation comes with :ref:`basket-campaigns` which are polymorphic models.

 To determine if a campaign should be applied, Shuup looks for the filters and conditions for the campaign.
 If a matching campaign is